Doctor of Philosophy, University of Florida, 1998

 Secondary-transition for students with mild disabilities

-David Houchins is a professor in the Department of Educational Psychology, Special Education, and Communication Disorders at Georgia State University.
-He earned his doctor of philosophy degree from the University of Florida and was previously an assistant professor at Louisiana State University and a secondary teacher for students with mild disabilities in Palm Beach County, Fla.
+David Houchins is a professor in the Department of Learning Sciences at Georgia State University.
+He earned his doctor of philosophy degree from the University of Florida and was previously an assistant professor at Louisiana State University and a secondary teacher for students with mild disabilities in Palm Beach County, FL.

 Houchins’ areas of interest include juvenile justice reform, academic strategies and transition services for at-risk secondary youth with and without mild disabilities.
 He has been the principal investigator on more than $6 million in grant funding.
 He has numerous publications including those on literacy instruction, self-determination, professional development and high-quality research in juvenile justice.
 He has served as a national expert and trainer for state, national and international entities, including Turkey and Egypt.